 Should you have any questions:

-- on how the tool works, please consult the user manual
+• on how the tool works, please consult the help page

 ANNUAL REPORT’S PROCESS

-You will be notified by email each time a doctoral student in your program submits an annual report.
+You will be notified by email each time:

 In the online tool, you will have to confirm that you have checked the annual report and you may indicate any comments you have.

-You will then receive a PDF copy of the report by email, as well as all the people involved in the annual report (PhD student, thesis director, co-director if applicable and mentor).
+You will receive a PDF copy of every report of the doctoral candidates in your program by email, and so will the people involved in the annual report and your program administrative assistant.

 Please note that the information is not stored in the online tool.